Enriques surfaces with normal K3-like coverings: Rational double points

 \begin{theorem} \mylabel{zariski rdp} In characteristic $p=2$, the rational surface singularities that are Zariski singularities are precisely the rational double points of type $A_1$, $D_{2m}^0$, $E_7^0$ and $E_8^0$. \end{theorem}

-\proof Being a hypersurface singularity, any Zariski singularity is Gorenstein.
-Thus a surface singularity that is both rational and Zariski must be a rational double point.
-The rational double points of type $A_1$, $D_{2m}^0$, $E_7^0$ and $E_8^0$ are Zariski is obvious from Artin's normal forms for rational double points in characteristic two \cite{Artin 1977}.

-The converse is not completely obvious.
-Let $A=k[[x,y,z]]/(g)$ be a rational double point that is a Zariski singularity, given by the formal power series $g=z^2-f(x,y)$.
-According to Proposition \ref{intersection matrix for surface zariski}, the intersection matrix $\Phi=(E_i\cdot E_j)$ for the exceptional divisor on a resolution of singularities has $\det(\Phi)=\pm 2^\nu$ for some $\nu\geq 0$, whence only type $A_n$ with $n =2^\nu-1$, $D_n$, $E_7$ and $E_8$ are possible.
+\proof It follows from the defining equations in \cite{Artin 1977} that the given rational double points are Zariski.
+The converse is not at all obvious.
+Let $A=k[[x,y,z]]/(g)$ be a rational Zariski singularity, given by the formal power series $g=z^2-f(x,y)$.
+Being a hypersurface singularity, it is Gorenstein, hence a rational double point.
+According to Corollary \ref{intersection matrix for surface zariski}, the intersection matrix $N=(E_i\cdot E_j)$ for the exceptional divisor on a resolution of singularities has $\det(N)=\pm 2^\nu$ for some $\nu\geq 0$, whence only type $A_n$ with $n =2^\nu-1$, $D_n$, $E_7$ and $E_8$ are possible.
+Furthermore, this Smith group $\Phi=\ZZ^r/N\ZZ^r$ is anihilated by $p=2$, which rules out $A_n$ with $n\geq 2$, and $D_n$ with $n=2m+1$.

 Clearly, the module of K\"ahler differentials $\Omega^1_{A/k}$ is generated by $dx,dy,dz$, and $Adz\subset\Omega_{A/k}$ is an invertible direct summand.
 According to \cite{Schroeer 2008}, proof of Theorem 6.3 such an invertible direct summand does not exist for $D_n^r$ with $r>0$.
 Likewise, in the proof for loc.\ cit.\ Theorem 6.4 the same is shown for the singularities $E_7^r$ and $E_8^r$ with $r>0$.